imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 password, use the link at the bottom of the wiki or click [here](Special:ChangeUploadPassword "wikilink").

-start the updater with {% include bc content='Help | Update' %} and
-click on the *Manage update sites* button:
+start the updater with {% include bc content='Help | Update'%} and click on the *Manage update sites* button:

 ![Mamed-3.jpg](/images/pages/Mamed-3.jpg "Mamed-3.jpg")"